sillsdev/appbuilder-buildengine-api/README.md

 [Doorman](https://doorman.sil.org) is a web application developed by [GTIS](http://gtis.sil.org) that automates the workflow of approval and provisioning of services for SIL and affiliate organizations (requires Insite authentication).
-Examples of the services are: Smartsheet, Trello, HipChat, Jira, an CrashPlan.
+Examples of the services are: Smartsheet, Trello, HipChat, Jira, and CrashPlan.

 For the SIL App Publishing Service, Doorman will provide the following services: